GizDave/evaluation-of-netflix-film-criticisms/FinalCodeDrop/etl_code/README.md

 # CLEANING

-the directories contains a mapreduce program for either cleaning or profiling the dataset
+the directories contains a mapreduce program for cleaning the respective dataset

-total: 7 mapreduce programs (6 cleaning, 1 profiling)

 ## netflix-titles